 The initial project was completed over four years but extended to five due to additional aerial LiDAR work that was implemented.

-The combined survey technique proved so successful that it has been deployed at Defence airfields outside this immediate program and can now be rolled out at commercial airfields.
+The combined survey technique proved so successful that it has been deployed at Defence airfields outside the immediate program and has the ability to be applied at capital city airports as well as smaller city and regional airports.

 Traditionally, for this type of project, only a ground survey would be completed.
 However, our team combined traditional survey methods with a LiDAR aerial survey taking an on and above ground approach and providing extra value-added data and imagery to further de-risk the project and provide extra confidence that nothing has been missed.